Bantee-Golf/laravel-api-helpers/README.md

 ```

 ## Documentation Builder

-You can use this package to auto-generate:

-- HTML API Specs
-- Swagger configurations
-- Postman collections
-- Postman environments

 To allow auto-generation of docs, you need to call the `document()` function immidiately after the functions.